lemon24/reader/docs/why.rst

 * never knew where to start?
 * it seemed like too much work?
-* you don't like to write backend code?
+* you don't like writing backend code?

-Are you already working with with `feedparser`_, but:
+Are you already working with `feedparser`_, but:

 * want an easier way to store, filter, sort and search feeds and entries?
 * want to get back type-annotated objects instead of dicts?